antonreshetov/massCode/README.md

 # massCode

+> Project is no longer maintained, and may have bugs and security issues.
+Feel free to fork but no pull request or security alert will be answered.
+>
 > This is the repository for massCode v1.
 A new version of massCode is available in this [repository](https://github.com/massCodeIO/massCode).